Marine initiatives planned for April 2024 – April 2026

 Transport Canada recognizes the need to amend the Regulations to keep pace with international and domestic standards for environmental protection.
 Over the last few years, Transport Canada has also received feedback from coastal community groups, provincial governments, environmental non-government organizations and Transport Canada inspectors requesting changes to certain divisions (e.g., sewage, greywater).

-Consultations on proposed changes to the Vessel Pollution and Dangerous Chemicals Regulations have been ongoing since 2021.
+Consultations on proposed regulations to the Vessel Pollution and Dangerous Chemicals Regulations have been ongoing since 2021.
 Transport Canada consulted at meetings of the Canadian Marine Advisory Council from 2021 to 2023, providing interested stakeholders with an overview of the divisions that would be amended.

 It should be noted that these regulations crosscut with multiple groups within Transport Canada and other government departments.
 Transport Canada will establish a working group to ensure appropriate consultation with all relevant stakeholders.